 During the development process of the Summer Citizens Program at Utah State University a partnership was formed with Logan City, the Cache Chamber of Commerce, and to promote Cache Valley/Logan Utah as a summer destination for seniors seeking moderate summer climate, as well as an environment that provides cultural and educational experiences.
 Logan, UT and Utah State University developed a partnership that provided exactly that opportunity.

 USU and community leaders began a recruiting trip each January traveling to Arizona retirement communities to promote both the program and housing options to a captive audience of retired 55+ generation.
 That recruiting partnership continues through today.
-The week of January 9 through 13, 2017 a team coordinated by Linda D'Addabbo, Summer Citizens Program Coordinator, will offer presentations in 12 locations through retirement communities in southern Arizona.
-Apartment sponsors, Cache Valley Visitors Bureau Director, Utah Festival Opera & Musical Theater GM, Lyric Repertory Company, and apartment owners will be among this team of presenters.
-Beginning in 2009 that recruiting trip expanded to Palm Spring & Palm Desert, CA and in 2012 to Georgetown and San Antonio, TX.
-The week of January 22 - 25, 2017 the recruiting team is hosting 4 presentations in Texas communities.
+Each year a team coordinated by Linda D'Addabbo, Summer Citizens Program Coordinator, will offer presentations in retirement communities in southern Arizona.
+Apartment sponsors, Cache Valley Visitors Bureau Director, Utah Festival Opera & Musical Theater GM, and Lyric Repertory Company will be among this team of presenters.

 With a thriving performing arts district, Logan UT is a cultural hub for entertainment through live theater, first class opera, and a daily free noon concert in the Logan Tabernacle.